ZoiPer/public-docs/configuration-data.md

 ## Account options (the `account` section)

-The account options are located on the **Settings** -> **Accounts** page of the UI.
-There is an entry for each account in the left pane for which the options are displayed in the right pane.

 ### Generic (protocol-independent) account options

 These options are present for every account (regardless of its type).